shantguedekelian/Trends-in-Recipes/README.md

 <br>

-The histogram shows the empirical distribution of the test statistic (difference in mean number of ingredients between missing, and not missing descriptions), along with the observed statistic in red.
+**Figure 3** The histogram shows the empirical distribution of the test statistic (difference in mean number of ingredients between missing, and not missing descriptions), along with the observed statistic in red.

 <br>
 <iframe